GNU epsilon -- an extensible programming language: Syntactic extensions: the personality

 In our representation \textit{all} s-expressions are boxed, and even traditionally ``unique'' objects such as the empty s-list or s-booleans may exist in more than one instance.

-We also define alternate versions of some procedures over fixnums and lists suitable to work on s-fixnums and s-lists, as it is will be convenient later in macros to compute with s-expressions without explicit injections and ejections:
+We also define alternate versions of some procedures over fixnums and lists suitable to work on s-fixnums and s-lists, as it will be convenient later in macros to manipulate s-expressions without explicit injections and ejections: